LNFWebsite/Streamly/README.md

 Streamly is a YouTube video player that runs entirely in your browser.

-Our motto is simplicity which is why we do not use any external API's to manipulate YouTube's native HTML5 video frame.
+Our motto is reliability which is why we do not use any external API's to manipulate YouTube's native HTML5 video frame, and we let you store the entirety of your playlist by way of a URL.

 Our goal is to create a simple way to consecutively play YouTube videos similar to YouTube's current playlist functionality with the difference of being able to manipulate the queue at any time.